Communications and IT minister Amy Adams delivered a wide-ranging speech opening the 2013 IITP Conference in Tauranga.

 Part of the debate hangs on establishing the cost of building a modern replacement for the copper network.

-She says the modern alternative is a fibre network: “Normally we look at international benchmarks are overseas best practice.
+She says the modern alternative is a fibre network: “Normally we look at international benchmarks and overseas best practice.
 But when it comes to determining the cost of building a fibre network, we know what the prices are because we’re building one here”.